Volunteer for a meaningful, musical intergenerational project

 Cambridge Hubs’ LinkAges is an intergenerational volunteering programme, fostering connection and understanding across generations through engaging activities.
 LinkAges aims to reduce loneliness amongst older people and promote community cohesion between students and the local community.

-We're very excited to launch a new programme this year in partnership with Cambridge Manor.
+We're very excited to launch a new programme next year following a successful pilot in 2020-21.
 The programme will pair a student volunteer with an elderly resident for a 6-week Desert Island Discs project.
 You will have weekly sessions to talk about music and associated memories.
 The sessions will be recorded and edited to make a short video for each participant, which can then be shared with family and friends.
 Through this programme you will be befriend an elderly resident and capture some incredible memories.
 This is a wonderful opportunity to connect with your local community and bring interest into someone's life.

 Cambridge Hub is committed to making our activities inclusive to all students.
 We can make reasonable adjustments to application processes and project activities on a case-by-case basis.